Unity-Technologies/multiplayer-community-contributions/README.md

 ### Releases
-Content for a specifc major version of MLAPI can be found in the release branches.
+Content for a specifc major version of Netcode for GameObjects can be found in the release branches.
 The following release branches
 exist:
 | **Release**|
 |:------------:|